nicklama/eCommerce-app/README.md

-# eCommerce-app
+# My eCommerce Marketplace

+## Introduction

+This is an eCommerce application built in ReactJS which utilises Google Firestore for persistent backend data storage.

+## Future of the Project

+-   Bonus cart system functionality yet to be implemented

-## Requirments
+## Requirements

-Create a React E-commerce Application
-DUE TUESDAY 19th of APRIL

 ### MVP

 2 pages:

 -   Home Page
     -   Grid of products
     -   Carousel of featured products
--   Product Page (with id parameter) Similar to a product page on another site, allows you to add to cart and select product variants
+-   Product Page (with id parameter) - similar to a product page on another site, allows you to add to cart and select product variants

 All products should be stored in Firestore, you should store the following information: